To complete this series within a series (#inception) about urban innovation, we’re commending cities around the world that are the most sustainable.

 Over the last month, we’ve explored cross-industry efforts to prepare cities for the future.
 To flourish and provide for their residents, urban centers have to adopt sustainable policy.

-Ever heard of case studies?
-Truthfully, a lot of the best innovation comes from branching out of your own area.
-A person working on keynote speaking shouldn't turn to other keynoters for advice.
-They should probably turn to performers.
-Magicians.
-Musicians.
+Marketers can learn a lot from case studies outside of the industry.
+This is where innovation can sprout from.
+A keynote speaker refining her craft shouldn't rely exclusively on keynoters for advice.
+She can turn to performers, magicians, musicians.
 You get the idea (and if you don't, innovation expert Stephen Shapiro talks a lot about this).

-So in this case, we're showing marketers how to reframe their view of everybody's favourite buzzword - innovation - by looking at whole cities who've done it.
+So in this case, we're showing marketers how to reframe their view of everybody's favourite buzzword - innovation - by looking at whole cities that have lived by it.

-Back to the main idea.
-Of course, some countries are ahead of the game more than others for very long-winded, complicated reasons.
+Of course, some municipalities are ahead of others for very long-winded, complicated reasons.
 Nonetheless, with the resources that they have and the cards they’ve been dealt, these cities come out on top for being the most sustainable.

-Why does sustainability matter for a mini-series on innovation?
-For the long story, the last 5 segments of our Innovation Gap series will provide a pretty good idea.
+And how does the concern for sustainability fit into the discussion of innovation?
+For the long version, the last 5 segments of our Innovation Gap series will provide a pretty good idea.

 And we don’t mean #FirstWorldProblems.
 You can figure those out yourself.

 We mean societal challenges.
 The scary conversations that we like to stow away when we’re having company over for dinner (or for some of us, the conversations we save for the pubs and the wine bars).

 You can Google articles about sustainability and spend the rest of your life becoming an ‘expert’ in it.
 For our purposes, let’s say that all the problems we face together lead back to sustainability.
 How can we make everyone happy and healthy in the long-term?